 Diversity and inclusion programme

-Each week throughout term time we invite alumni to speak with small groups of students about their career.
+Throughout term time, we invite alumni to speak with small groups of students about their career.
 The sessions focus on specific themes and allow you to build your knowledge and understanding.

 An opportunity for informal discussion with groups of employers from a specific sector.